annasol88/java-multithreaded-chat/docs/design-docs.md

 with this implementation we can mitigate potential for synchronization or deadlock issues by scheduling client requests in a concurrentLinkedQueue. (more on this below)

-5.ConsoleListenerThread - dedicated to listening to user input from the command line and sending it back to the client to be handled.
+3. ConsoleListenerThread - dedicated to listening to user input from the command line and sending it back to the client to be handled.
 This is essential to solve our final blocking issue with listening to System.in, hence allowing messages from the server (or other users in a chatroom) to not get blocked because the ChatClient is waiting for user input.

 ## Synchronization Issues
 #### ConcurrentHashmaps to store data